MedExpress Article Banner

 Always maintain proper ladder placement.
 An extension or straight ladder should always be placed a foot away from the resting surface for every four feet of ladder height and should always extend at least three feet over the top edge of the climb.
 Before climbing, workers must securely fasten the ladder to an upper support (if possible).
 Plus, they should always face the ladder while climbing and never stand higher than the third rung from the top.
 Never lean or reach for objects while on a ladder.
 Instead, climb down and move the ladder to the object.
 It’s also essential to have someone support the ladder from the bottom.

-Finally, discuss with your co-workers if there is any safety equipment that you need before climbing occurs.
-Ensure that your worksite and equipment are up to date on all safety training before anyone climbs their first step.
+Finally, employees should discuss with their co-workers if there is any safety equipment that they need before climbing occurs.
+They should also ensure that the worksite and equipment are in good working order and that they are up to date on all safety training before anyone climbs their first step.

 Elevated surfaces: When construction happens on a roof or other elevated surface, the chances of accidents increase.
 This can be due to weather conditions, worker inexperience, lack of training or even lack of the correct safety equipment.
 To protect your workforce, you should implement a fall protection program and everyone should be trained on fall protection.
 One person should also be trained and assigned to inspect all fall equipment before each and every use.
 Additionally, anyone that works on a roof should be wearing and using fall protection properly.